'A problem we can't see': NC child abuse reports, foster placements drop during pandemic

 In February, a Guilford County elementary school official reported concerns about a student who had missed weeks of school and returned thinner and with red marks on his arms, according to court documents.

-The red marks came from being chained to a television stand, the court documents state.
+The red marks came from being chained to a television stand, according to the court documents.
 Officials also found cigarette burns on his buttocks and thighs.

 If the boy had returned to school a month later, the abuse likely would have continued undetected because school officials wouldn't have been at school at the time to see the warning signs, said High Point Police Officer Matt Truitt, a former high school resource officer.